Mark Budzinski: Playing career

 Budzinski played college baseball at the University of Richmond.
 In 1994, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
-The Cleveland Indians selected Budzinski in the 21st round of the 1995 MLB Draft.
+The Cleveland Indians selected Budzinski in the 21st round of the 1995 MLB draft.
 Budzinski played professionally for 11 seasons, and he spent the 1997 campaign in the Carolina League as an outfielder for the Kinston Indians.
 After spending time in the Indians, Cubs, and Brewers systems, Budzinski made his Major League debut with the Cincinnati Reds on August 3, 2003.
 He appeared in four games before returning to the minor leagues.
 Budzinski retired in 2005 and returned to Richmond, Virginia to go into real estate.

-Post playing career
+Post-playing career

 Mark Budzinski returned to professional baseball in 2014 as the manager of the Lake County Captains.
 He then served as manager of the Lynchburg Hillcats in the 2015 and 2016 seasons, and the Akron RubberDucks in 2017.
 Budzinski was hired to the Cleveland Indians' major league coaching staff on December 11, 2017.

 On November 26, 2018, Budzinski was hired as the first base coach for the Toronto Blue Jays.

 Personal life

-Budzinski is married to Monica, with whom he raised three children.
+Budzinski is married to Monica, with whom he raised three children (Joshua, Julia, and Lily Budzinski).
 His eldest daughter, Julia, died in July 2022, after a boating accident in the James River, near Glen Allen, Virginia, at the age of 17.